ihalaij1/rubyric/README.md

 # Install environment
-Install ruby 2.4.0, for example with rvm or rbenv.
+Install ruby version 2.3.1 or higher, for example with rvm or rbenv.
 Then install rails:
 ```sh
 gem install rails -v 5.0.2
 ```